Metro Edmonton home values have been volatile since 2021, and are trending upward.

 Our forecast inputs:

-From a seller’s perspective, the Edmonton market provides sellers with a negotiating advantage, and the annual real estate cycle usually favours sellers in the first half of the year.
+From a seller’s perspective, the market is favourable – it’s a seller’s market.
+Also, the annual real estate cycle usually favours sellers in the first half of the year.
+If you plan to sell, now may be a better time to sell later, particularly because a U.S. trade war could derail the market.

 Sellers should always consult a mortgage broker early to prioritize flexible loan conditions and reduce the risk of mortgage cancellation penalties.
 Find out more about the benefits of a mortgage broker.

 Planning to Sell?
-Check out our Complete Home Seller’s Guide.
+Check out our Complete Home Seller Guide

 If you are considering buying, drive a hard bargain and pay as close to market value as possible.
 Also, don’t bite off more than you can chew when it comes to financing.